aws-samples/generate-project-readme-using-langgraph/README.md

 # rdmgen

-rdmgen is a Python CLI tool to automatically generate high-quality README.md files for code repositories using Amazon Bedrock and LangGraph.
+`rdmgen` is a Python CLI tool to automatically generate high-quality `README.md` files for code repositories using [**Amazon Bedrock**](https://aws.amazon.com/bedrock/) and [**LangGraph**](https://langchain-ai.github.io/langgraph/).

 ## Overview

-This project uses the Amazon Bedrock, LangGraph, and LangChain AWS libraries to analyze the structure and contents of a code repository and generate a comprehensive README file.
+This project uses the Amazon Bedrock, LangGraph, and LangChain AWS libraries to analyze the structure and contents of a code repository and generate a comprehensive README.md file.
 The generated README provides an overview of the project, installation instructions, usage examples, and other relevant details based on the files in the repository.

 ## Workflow
 ![Workflow](./imgs/graph_diagram.png)

 ## Features

-- **Automated README Generation**: No more manually writing README files! rdmgen does the hard work for you.
+- **Automated README Generation**: No more manually writing README files! `rdmgen` does the hard work for you.
-- **Local or Remote Repos**: Supports generating READMEs for local repos or public GitHub repositories.
+- **Local or Remote Repositories**: Supports generating README files for local codebases or remote Git repositories.
 - **Execution Visualization**: Optionally generate a diagram visualizing the LangGraph agent's execution flow.
-- **Customizable Output**: Write the generated README to any directory you specify.
+- **Customizable Output**: Write the generated README.md file to any directory you specify.

 ## Installation